mnemnion/ax/commentary on ax.md

 Without expansions, one may not generate the full set of possible operations from a seed.
 This is a beautiful property in a system, if you're me, and since the expansion Ξ [0 0 0] -> Ξ [0 2 1] may yield (I am convinced) the other operators, it is a beautiful seed for a beautiful system.
 This is sufficient justification for the automaton; what is mathematics if not elegance, nor elegance if not a species of beauty?

 Utility is perhaps harder to see, but imagine an aging computer in a hostile environment.
 Though it has megas of cores, many are infected and firewalled, others punctured by radiation or otherwise deranged and useless.
 The ability to expand a failed reduction may save a calculation, and that's no minor thing.
 A failed or malfunctioning jet may be similarly unit tested against its expansion, fractally and repeatedly, and substitutes checked for correctness in the same way.

+So that's the Ax machine.
+Maxwell's equations build each on the others, as Euclid's Axioms, as the Laws of Motion and Thermodynamics.
+With the Ax ordering of Nock, the operators produce their own sequence.
+Quod Erat Demonstrandum.